likewise/bitbucket-backup/README.md

 #Bitbuck backup

+## Purpose of Fork

+Add support for host names different than bitbucket.org, as BitBucket allows another host name (git.yourdomain.com) to be CNAME forwarded to bitbucket.org.

 ## Description
 This python script will backup all of your bitbucket repos (both mercurial and git) locally.
 If the repository does not exist locally the repo will be cloned to the <local_backup_location>.